systemslab/popper-paper/paper/paper.md

 analogous to performance regression tests done in software projects that can be implemented using the same class of tools.
 Alternatively, claims can also be corroborated as part of the analysis code.
-When experiments are not sensible to the effects of virtualized platforms, these assertions can be executed on public/free CI platforms (e.g.
+When experiments are not sensitive to the effects of virtualized platforms, these assertions can be executed on public/free CI platforms (e.g.
 TravisCI runs tests in VMs).
-However, when results are sensible to the underlying hardware, it is preferable to leave this out of the CI pipeline and make them part of the post-processing routines of the experiment.
+However, when results are sensitive to the underlying hardware, it is preferable to leave this out of the CI pipeline and make them part of the post-processing routines of the experiment.
 In the example above, an `assertions.aver` file contains validations in the Aver [@jimenez_aver_2016] language that check the